eegli/tinyparse/readme.md

 This can be used as an alternative to providing another config field like `noEmit` for the above use case.

 In the below example, we'd expect a `string` for `outputDirectory` but `null` is fine as well.
-If a value is allowed to be null, it needs to be specified explicitly.
+Allowing a value to be null must be specified explicitly.

 ```ts
 const defaultConfig = {